Introduction

 How do I remove myself from survival mode?

-We all have a fight-or-flight response that is hardwired into our nervous system.
-This response is designed to help us survive in times of danger.
-When we feel threatened, our body automatically goes into survival mode, releasing stress hormones like adrenaline and cortisol.
+We are all born with a natural response of flight or fight in our nervous systems.
+This mechanism is set for good survival in times of danger.
+Feeling threatened, your body automatically enters survival mode and releases stress hormones like adrenaline and cortisol.

-For some people, this response is triggered more easily than others.
-If you grew up in a chaotic or abusive environment, you may have developed a heightened sense of anxiety that causes your body to go into survival mode more often than necessary.
-This can leave you feeling constantly on edge, exhausted, and unable to relax.
+For some, this response will be more easily ac activated.
+If you were reared in a chaotic and abusive environment, you’ve probably developed a hyperactive sense of anxiety that sends your body into survival mode—but way too often.
+This can leave you feeling constantly on edge, worn out, and unable to relax.

 Here are some tips for how to get out of survival mode:

-If you can identify what causes your body to go into survival mode, you can start to avoid or manage those triggers.
-Common triggers include money worries, relationship problems, health concerns, and work stress.
+Identify what makes your body go into survival mode so you can start avoiding or handling these triggers.
+Examples include money, relationship problems, health concerns, and work stress.

-Making healthy lifestyle changes can also help reduce stress and anxiety.
-Eating a balanced diet, getting regular exercise, and getting enough sleep are all important for managing stress.
+Healthy lifestyle alterations can also help reduce the levels of stress and anxiety.
+A healthy diet, regular exercise, and adequate sleep are essential for controlling stress.

 If you’re struggling to get out of survival mode, remember that